hadwi537/HealthSciHelper/README.md

 (localhost)
 http://127.0.0.1:8080

-### Architecture

-private network:
-Database
-Scraper vm

-LAMP Stack

-API
-RESTful API (flask) to connect the database and the front end webserver

-public:
-webserver

-Uses virtualbox provisioning

 ### Next Steps:

-Export the conda env so it can be repoduced: conda env export > environment.yml

-Define the API

-get API vm running

-Then look to provision with ansible/aws

-Generate Private Keys
+* Generate Private Keys and redifine/improve security

-Call pipenv creation in base directory (possibility)
+* Call pipenv creation in base directory (possibility)

-### TODO

-Initalise the Pipfiles in the root or not?
+* Initalise the Pipfiles in the root or not?
-Seems cleaner to do it on remote but is slowww
+* Seems cleaner to do it on remote but is slowww
-Could add more memory/cpu to the machine?
+* Could add more memory/cpu to the machine?

-Note Log in as vagrant user
+* Note Log in as vagrant user